Ingrid Rayez

 Series D in 2007

-Iwedia Technologies S.A., founded in 2004 and headquartered in Rennes, France, specializes in providing software solutions for connected audiovisual digital terminals.
+Iwedia Technologies S.A. is a French company established in 2004 and headquartered in Rennes.
+It specializes in providing software solutions for connected audiovisual digital terminals, focusing on the entire digital image chain.
 The company offers a range of services, including software engineering, system integration, user experience design, and product development.
-Iwedia focuses on delivering customized software components and engineering services throughout the digital image chain, enabling clients to develop cost-effective solutions for connected TV devices.
+Iwedia's expertise enables clients to access customized software components and engineering services tailored for connected TV devices, positioning the company as a key player in the audiovisual technology sector.

 Aldebaran Robotics